Use case 1: Visibility into your development pipeline from Jira

 Use case 2: Automate Jira via code changes

-Instead of updating the status of an issue after creating branches or merging pull requests you can configure triggers in your workflow to automatically transition issues when these events occur in your development tools.
+Instead of manually updating the status of an issue after creating branches or merging pull requests you can configure triggers in your workflow to automatically transition issues when certain events occur in your development tools.
 Learn more about automation with Git information.

 Use case 3: Search Jira using development information

 Get deeper insight into your complete software pipeline from within Jira Software.
 You can create powerful views across your full software pipeline from backlog to production.
 Query Jira data based on Git, build or deployment information.
 Learn more about the Jira Querying Language (JQL).

 How to link code to Jira issues

 When development tools are integrated with Jira Software, you simply add the Jira issue key in your development tool to link information.
 Below is a handy table of how to link Jira issues from your development tool: